Listen

 • Identifying, investigating or preventing fraud or other misconduct by specialised companies;

-• Performing specialised services like postal mail by our agents, archiving of physical records, contractors and external service providers; or
+• Performing specialised services such as postal mail by our agents, archiving of physical records, contractors and external service providers.

 • Carrying out securitisation arrangements (such as trustees, investors and the advisers).